The Silenced (2015) - Review

 TL;DR (Conclusion)

-The Slienced isn't a bad movie.
+The Silenced isn't a bad movie.
 It's well-shot, has decent acting from young actors, and it has some good moments.
 However, it never quite achieves any of the goals it sets for itself.
 It never manages to be a horror story.
 It never manages to be very interesting sci-fi.
 It never manages to tell an endearing story of friendship that hasn't been told before a million times.
-As a result, The Silenced is a bland, middle-of-the road mystery thriller with a plot that loses its interest by the end.
+As a result, The Silenced is a bland, middle-of-the-road mystery thriller with a plot that loses its interest by the end.

 Do you agree or disagree?
 Tell me what you think in the comments!